davidpatrickrose/au-software-licence/README.md

 ### Purpose

-The open source agreement in this repo licences softwarein **Australia**.
+The open source agreement in this repo licences software in **Australia**.

 ### LawPatch